 Pressure Cook, Steam, Slow Cook, Saute, Air Crisp, Bake, Broil, Dehydrate

-The Ninja Foodi Deluxe XL is significantly more expensive than the average pressure cooker.
-However, it costs about the same as it would to buy both a pressure cooker and an air fryer.
-Seeing as this takes up less counter space than two devices, and that being able to pressure cook and air fry in the same chamber opens up a number different cooking possibilities, this is a great value for those seeking both cooking functions.
-If you don't see yourself using the air fry mode that much, however, you can save a lot of money elsewhere.
+The Foodi Deluxe XL is significantly more expensive than the average pressure cooker.
+However, it costs about the same as buying both a pressure cooker and an air fryer.
+Seeing as this takes up less counter space than two devices and that being able to pressure cook and air fry in the same chamber opens up many different cooking possibilities, this is a great value for those seeking both cooking functions.
+If you don't see yourself using the air fry mode that much, you can save a lot of money by purchasing a different model.

 — Michelle Powell and Max Mutter